JUN 1 • SEP 1 • DEC 1 (2019)

 - Good interpersonal skills, a positive attitude, and a good sense of humor

 - Mindfulness, cultural sensitivity, and an ability for self-care & self-managing independent time

 - Willingness to engage in more mundane community chores (laundry, cleaning, etc.)

-- Experience working on a farm is a huge plus but not required.
-We are willing to train someone who is eager to help out and support Quail Springs in its mission
+- We are willing to train someone who is eager to help out and support Quail Springs in its mission

 Food & facilities costs are valued at $350/month per person.
 If you have the means we welcome your financial contribution to our non-profit.